 Socket connections idle timeout

 In some environments, a firewall may be configured to automatically close socket connections that have been idle for more than a specified time.
-This may lead to a situation where a server may be unaware that a node or client was disconnected, and cause one or more jobs to never return.
-To remedy to that situation, it is possible to configure an idle timeout on either side of the connection, so that the connection can be close cleanly and grid operations can continue unhindered.
+This may lead to a situation where a server may be unaware that a client was disconnected, and cause one or more jobs to never return.
+To remedy to that situation, it is possible to configure an idle timeout on the client side of the connection, so that the connection can be closed cleanly and grid operations can continue unhindered.
 This is done via the following property:

 jppf.socket.max-idle = timeout_in_seconds

 If the timeout value is less than 10 seconds, then it is considered as no timeout.
 The default value is -1.

 It is possible for a client to execute jobs locally (i.e. in the client JVM) rather than by submitting them to a server.
 This feature allows taking advantage of muliple CPUs or cores on the client machine, while using the exact same APIs as for a distributed remote execution.
 I can also be used for local testing and debugging before performing the “real-life” execution of a job.